-MCL 333.16145 and MCL 333.16148 allow promulgation of rules related to registration.
-The rules do not exceed the requirements of other states.
+Statute demands promulgation of rules related to licensure.
+The rules do not exceed the licensing requirements of other states.

-3. Identify any laws, rules, and other legal requirements that may duplicate, overlap, or conflict with the proposed rules.
+3. Identify any laws, rules, and other legal requirements that may duplicate, overlap, or conflict with the proposed rules

-There are no federal regulations for sanitarians.
-There are no other laws, rules, or other legal requirements that duplicate, overlap, or conflict with the proposed rules.
+There are no federal regulations for licensing of physician's assistants.
+There are no laws, rules, or other legal requirements that duplicate, overlap, or conflict with the proposed rules.